architect-xyz/architect-py/README.md

 - `architect_py/client.py`: contains the sync client, delegates functions calls to a composed AsyncClient in the innards, inherits from the client_protocol to give the correct type hinting from Pylance
 - `tests` and `examples`: self-explanatory

+The purpose of the client_protocol.py is so that the sync client can inherit from it and users can get good code completion and get the correct typing on their function calls, because the type-checker would otherwise not play nice with the way the sync_client is using the getattr magic function.

-On any update, please run `update.sh`
+On any update, please run `update.sh` and update the version in `architect_py/_version.py`

 In addition, any new function should have a test included in test.py